ring-lang/ring/README.md

 # Get Excited

-The language comes with better support for Natural Language Programming and Declarative Programming.
+Ring comes with better support for Natural Language Programming and Declarative Programming.

-The innovation comes in supporting these paradigms with new practical techniques on top of Object-Oriented Programming and Functional Programming.
+The language support these paradigms with new practical techniques on top of Object-Oriented Programming and Functional Programming.
 No need to know anything about (Compilers and Parsing).

 You get the language constructs ready for use to create domain-specific languages in a fraction of time.